systemslab/popper-paper/main.md

 This allows to preserve the performance characteristics of the underlying hardware that an experiment executed on and facilitates the interpretation of results in the future.

+## Handling of results

+We might need to find another way of managing experimental results.
+Putting results on git won't scale.
+There's also the issue of naming and experiment metadata.

 # Related Work